mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## Receiving an IP packet {#receiving}

-When the MASQUE proxy receives an incoming IP packet on the external interface(s), it checks the packet selectors to find the mappings that match the given packet.
+When the proxy receives an incoming IP packet on the external interface(s), it checks the packet selectors to find the mappings that match the given packet.